RustyRoboticsBV/TilesetBuilder/README.md

 The tile texture inspector contains two buttons:
 - Export to file: saves the generated texture to a PNG file, so you can inspect or share it.
 - Create tileset: creates a tileset resource from your texture, with default terrain and physics shapes already set up.

+The `Demo` folder contains several example ZIP tilesets that you can take a look at.

 ### Standard Tiles
 This image shows you which tile each filename maps to: